PostHog/posthog.com/contents/apps/migrator-3000/docs.md

 ## What are the requirements for this app?

-The Migrator 3000 app requires either PostHog Cloud, or a self-hosted PostHog instance running [version 1.30.0](https://posthog.com/blog/the-posthog-array-1-30-0) or later.
+The Migrator 3000 app requires *two** PostHog Cloud, or a self-hosted PostHog instances running [version 1.30.0](https://posthog.com/blog/the-posthog-array-1-30-0) or later.

 Not running 1.30.0?
 Find out [how to update your self-hosted PostHog deployment](https://posthog.com/docs/self-host/configure/upgrading-posthog)!